-Covid 19 coronavirus, alert level 3: PM says tens of thousands of lives at stake as NZ braces for lockdown
+Covid 19 coronavirus, alert level 3, lockdown: PM says tens of thousands of lives at stake as New Zealand braces for level 4

 But police would enforce it, if necessary.

-"If they don't comply, they will be endangering people's lives - people will die," Bush said.
+"If they don't comply, they will be endangering people's lives - people will die."

 • Covid19.govt.nz: The Government's official Covid-19 advisory website